-On December 30, 2016, the board of the Company approved and set up Qudian Inc. Equity Incentive Trust (the "Share Based Payment Trust") for the purpose of holding options awarded to certain employees and the

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2015, 2016 AND 2017 underlying shares before they are exercised as instructed by the employees.
+On December 30, 2016, the board of the Company approved and set up Qudian Inc. Equity Incentive Trust (the "Share Based Payment Trust") for the purpose of holding options awarded to certain employees and the underlying shares before they are exercised as instructed by the employees.
 Upon the exercise of the options, the shares will be transferred to the relevant employees.
 As the Company has the power to govern the financial and operating policies of the Share Based Payment Trust and derives benefits from the contributions of the employees who have been awarded the options of the Company through their continued employment with the Company, the assets and liabilities of the Share Based Payment Trust are included in the consolidated balance sheets.